Meaning of Accounting Information

 Accounting information should be reliable and verifiable.
-It would make it possible to authenticate the information and record as well as an independent audit thereof.
+It would make it possible to authenticate the information and record and an independent audit thereof.
 It should be complete and should lead to a true and fair view of the financial standing and data of the company.

 The information provided in the financial reports and statements should be complete.
 In other words, it should not misrepresent any facts or avoid disclosure of any material facts, or incorporate and misleading facts.
 It improves the credibility of the company amongst the investors, creditors, shareholders, and lenders.

 The sole objective of accounting is to record the transaction to give a true and fair picture.
 Therefore, the accuracy of the data becomes of utmost importance.
 Moreover, while recording, no personal opinions or bias should influence the entire process.
 Because the moment personal opinions start interfering, the ultimate result and objective become an influenced one.
-Hence, to avoid such influence, it is a standard practice to maintain and keep all supporting evidence for all transactions.
+Hence, it is a standard practice to maintain and keep all supporting evidence for all transactions to avoid such influence.
 And these can be in the form of and may include vouchers, receipts, invoices, quotations, approvals, measurement details, etc. All this increases the reliability of the records to a great extent.

 Double Entry System or Balancing Equation